yungchou/contoso.insurance/README.md

 # Building a resilient IaaS architecture

-Contoso, is a leading manufacturer, seller, distributor and servicer of parts for heating, venting and air-conditioning (HVAC) systems.
-Their customer base includes some of the largest corporations and independent firms in the US.
-Contoso specializes in the data center space, designing computer room air conditioning (CRAC) units and contracting in the planning of hyper-scale cloud provider data center cooling strategies.
-As such, the research and development group are one of the largest business units in the company.
+Contoso Insurance (CI), headquartered in Miami, provides insurance solutions across North America.
+Its products include accident and health insurance, life insurance, travel, home, and auto coverage.
+CI manages data collection services by sending mobile agents directly to the insured to gather information as part of the data collection process for claims from an insured individual.
+These mobile agents are based all over the US and are residents of the region in which they work.
+Mobile agents are managed remotely, and each regional corporate office has a support staff responsible for scheduling their time based on requests that arrive to the system.
 The company's headquarters in in Cheyenne, Wyoming with a second large location in Seattle, Washington along with three smaller branch offices scatted around the United States.

 Several years ago, under the leadership of Lewis Franklin, head of infrastructure and operations, individual departments started migrating their servers into Azure.
 The Active Directory Domain Services (ADDS) team has deployed several Domain Controller (DC) Virtual Machines (VM) to a virtual network in the West Central US region.
 This region was chosen due to its proximity to the Cheyenne Headquarters.
-Some effort was made to follow the guidance of Microsoft on the use of Active Directory (AD) in Azure, but some configuration gaps remain.
+While the Azure deployments have served Contoso well so far, they are concerned about their reliability.

-March 2020
+June 2020

 ## Target audience